 These situations often appear when people rent a pair of ski boots that have been worn by many other and therefore do not have the right boot fit.
 That is (of course) not a scenario you want to be played out on your skiing holiday.
 You want to bring a pair of ski boots that you are confident in and gives you the right boot fit from day one.

-Quality ski boots will have a good fit from the beginning, but they will also adapt to the feets over time to provide the even better fit.
-We have a wide assortment of boots with brands like Salomon, Nordica, Alpina and much more.
+Men's ski boots in high quality will have a good fit from the beginning, but they will also adapt to the feet over time to provide an even better fit.
+We have a wide assortment of men's ski boots from brands like Salomon, Nordica, Alpina and much more.
 Go check it out for yourself.

 Alpine ski boots usually have a number written on the side i.e. 90 or 110.
 This number is showing the flex of the boot.
 The flex is the way the stiffness of the boot is displayed.
 The higher the number is the more technical skills will be required from the boot.
 If you are at a beginner level we recommend that you choose a low flex number, that will give you a boot that is more forgiving of mistakes.

 If you have any doubts about which ski boots to choose, we recommend that you take a look at our Buying ski boots guide.